abha224/CardStackKit/README.md

-# Cred-assignment
+# Cred-assignment-2023
-Assignment for cred application for iOS developer.
+Assignment for cred application for iOS developer (2023).

 ## Project goal and information
 To develop an abstraction layer for stack framework supporting expand & collapse state